canonical/serial-vault/README.md

 The application can be run in two modes: signing service or admin service.
 Both the web services operate under unencrypted HTTP connections, so these should not be exposed to a public network as-is.
 The services should be protected by web server front-end services, such as Apache, that provide secure HTTPS connections.
+Actually, admin service csrf protection forces to be accessed by default through HTTPS and using a valid domain name.
 Also, the admin service does not include authentication nor authorisation, so this service will typically be made available on a restricted network with some authentication front-end on the web server e.g. SSO.
 Typically, the services will only be available on a restricted network at a factory, though, with additional security measures, the signing service could be made available on a public network.

 Some deployment recommendations are [provided](docs/Deployment.md)